Green That Life

 • Hiring a licensed professional to apply chemicals.

-• Avoiding spraying/applying around children.
+• Avoiding spraying/spreading around children.

 • Avoiding spraying/applying near bodies.